-The Plan had a policy asset mix of 40% equities, 15% fixed income and 45% inflation-sensitive investments at December 31, 2009.
-The Plan had a policy asset mix of 45% equities, 22% fixed income and 33% inflation-sensitive investments at December 31, 2008.
+The Plan had a policy asset mix of 45% equities, 43% fixed income, 5% commodities, 25% real assets and (18)% money market at December 31, 2010.

 Direct investments, derivative contracts, and investment-related receivables and liabilities are classified by asset-mix category based on the intent of the investment strategies of the underlying portfolios of the Plan.
 The Plan's net investments as at December 31 are summarized below: